OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - integer default_graphic_unit that is foreign key to id in units table and null if no unit.
   - string note that holds comments by the admin or OED inserted (not directly related to units changes but consistent)
 - see [database readings changes](#how-oed-should-calculate-readings-displayed-in-line-graphics) for other database changes.
 - src/server/sql/reading/create_compressed_reading_views.sql has compressed_group_readings_2 & compressed_bar_group_readings_2 that appear to first get all the meter ids and then sum the result of querying over all the meters to get the readings to display.
 Since we need, in general, to now apply different unit transformations to the different meters in a group these will need to be changed.
 (Let's create new functions with better names and leave these for now during the conversion.)
+See [readings database implementation](#readings-database-implementation) for details.
 - Need to load all the predefined OED units and conversions in those tables.
 The note for each should be set to indicate it was preloaded by OED.
 The examples have some and other ideas are:
   - Energy units: kWh, BTU, therm (100,000 BTUs), cubic feet of natural gas, cubic meters of natural gas, gallon of gasoline (?) [see list of conversions](conversionFactors.xlsx)
   - Volume (not equivalent to power): liters, gallons, cubic feet, Mcf (thousands of cubic feet), Ccc (hundreds of cubic feet)